Evolution 2.0: Breaking the Deadlock Between Darwin and Design

 (Biologists, Physicists, Mathematicians, Theologians, Scholars and Teenagers)

 If you only read one book on evolution, this is the one.
 Unique book.
-Most evolution books are unipolar, with university guys saying “random mutations,” and ID guys saying “intelligent designer” like opposite crowds in a beer commercial (tastes great, less filling).
+Most evolution books are unipolar, with university guys saying “random mutations,” and Intelligent Design guys saying “intelligent designer” like opposite crowds in a beer commercial (tastes great, less filling).
 This book goes way beyond that with explanations of mechanisms to generate genetic variety.

 I majored in evolutionary biology in college so I’m familiar with the controversies.
 A biologist said to me, “Why you reading a book by an engineer?
 What does he know about biology?”